News Brief: Trump Announces Asylum Seekers Must Wait in Mexico

 “Migrant Protection Protocols”

 Now, the Trump administration has solidified plans with Mexico and moved its agenda forward.
 On Thursday, secretary of homeland security Kristjen Nielsen unveiled what the administration calls “Migrant Protection Protocols.”
 These protocols, the Department of Homeland Security (DHS) asserts, will prevent migrants from falsely seeking asylum, as well as prevent foreign nationals from “disappearing” while awaiting court dates and decisions.
-The former argument, referred to by President Trump as “catch and release,” has often been discussed by his administration and officials.
+President Trump refers to the latter argument as “catch and release.”
+The Trump administration and top officials discuss this “issue” often.